 On October 26, 2022, we announced the undertaking of a brownfield redevelopment of our Henderson, Texas facility.
-We are planning to construct the new mill next to the existing Henderson mill.
+We are constructing the new mill next to the existing Henderson mill.
 Capital investment at the new mill is estimated at \$255 million and construction began in the fourth quarter of 2022.
-Mill start-up is planned for the second quarter of 2024, with full run-rate production not being anticipated before 2025.
+Mill start-up is planned for the first half of 2025, with an anticipated ramp-up curve of at least 18-24 months.
 Capacity at the new mill is anticipated to be 275 MMfbm, an approximate doubling of the existing mill's annual capacity.

-Perry, Florida Sawmill
+Perry, Florida Lumber Mill

 On January 10, 2023, we announced the indefinite curtailment of our Perry, Florida sawmill as a result of high fiber costs and softening lumber markets.
 The reduction in capacity impacted 126 employees and reduced annual U.S. lumber capacity by 100 million board feet.
+Effective December 31, 2023, the indefinite curtailment has subsequently been converted to a permanent closure.